kmeshavkin/shortify/README.md

 - Tests! (various connections to services (mongodb, google, etc.), express (api, etc.), react components (react-testing-app), e2e)
 - https://github.com/Shopify/eslint-plugin-shopify/issues/159 ?
 - Add link to portfolio

+To update:
+- All packages to new versions
+- Mongodb to the new auth method and code
+- Google auth to Google Identity Services (see https://developers.google.com/identity/sign-in/web/server-side-flow)